Drake–Kanye West feud: Pusha T–Drake feud, West involvement

-Drake and rapper Pusha T had been on bad terms from 2011 until that point.
+Drake and rapper Pusha T have been on bad terms since 2011.
 Tensions rose between the two after Pusha T released his album Daytona, which was produced by West.
-On the album's last track, "Infrared", Pusha T questioned Drake's lyrical abilities, suggesting Quentin Miller had been writing for Drake behind the scenes.
-Drake responded with "Duppy Freestyle" calling West a "leech and serpent" for resenting his former collaborator Virgil Abloh, as he left West's company Yeezy to become creative director of Louis Vuitton.
+On the album's last track, "Infrared", Pusha T questioned Drake's lyrical abilities, suggesting that Quentin Miller had been writing for Drake behind the scenes.
+Drake responded to Pusha T with "Duppy Freestyle".
+On the track, he calls West a "leech and serpent" for resenting his former collaborator Virgil Abloh, as he left West's company Yeezy to become the creative director of Louis Vuitton.
 He also questioned the extravagance of Pusha-T and his brother Malice's drug dealing background.
 Drake ended the song by denying the ghostwriting allegations brought up by Meek Mill in their 2015 rap feud, and name dropping the wife of Pusha T.

 Four days after the release of "Duppy Freestyle", Pusha T released "The Story of Adidon" over the instrumental to Jay-Z's "The Story of O.J.", mocking Drake's alleged insecurities about his race, the relationship between Drake's mother and father, Drake's longtime producer Noah "40" Shebib having multiple sclerosis, and revealing that Drake has a son with French model and former porn star Sophie Brussaux.
 Pusha T also revealed the scrapped Adidas collaboration with Drake titled "Adidon" was named after Drake's son, Adonis.
 Two days after, West released "No Mistakes" from his studio album Ye, perceived as a diss to Drake.
+Drake recorded a response to "The Story of Adidon", but his mentor James Prince talked him out of releasing it.
+Prince said the track could have devastated West's career and harmed families, which he felt would be out of character for Drake.

 Drake appeared on the second episode of LeBron James' HBO show The Shop and implied that West scheduled the releases of Ye, Daytona, and other albums to interfere with the release of Scorpion and seemed to believe that West told Pusha T about his son.
-Later however Pusha T came forward and claimed Drake's producer Noah "40" Shebib was the one who revealed to him that the rapper has a child.
+Later, however, Pusha T came forward and claimed Drake's producer Noah "40" Shebib was the one who revealed his disgruntled musings to a woman and the fact that the rapper has a child.
+The woman further divulged the information.
 West also apologized to Drake for dropping the albums around the same time as Scorpion claiming he had a lot going on at the time.
 He also denied telling Pusha T about his son.